-In Divisional Soccer (U11, U12, U14, and U16), two tiers of competition are organized.
-Division A is a more competitive level of soccer, designed to provide an opportunity for more skilled players to play a more competitive schedule within the house league framework.
+In Divisional Soccer (U11, U12, U14, and U16), teams are organized in tiers to provide a more balanced competitive/skill development environment.
+The highest tier (currently called Division A, but being revised) is a more competitive level of soccer, designed to provide an opportunity for more skilled players to play a more competitive schedule within the house league framework.
 It is still a house league program, with games on Saturday and one practice a week, with the possibility of a second if desired.
 All team members can expect to play at least half of each game.
-Each local club (Kelowna, Mission, Rutland, Westside and Lake Country) will provide at least one Division A team at each age level, but may add more if numbers and talent allow.
-Where more than one team is entered at an age level, the two teams will be drafted to be as equal as possible in age and ability.
+Tryouts will be held for the Division A teams in the fall, as outlined below.
+All other players who register in the spring will be assigned to a team, and those teams will be assigned to tiers once final numbers are known.

 Coach Selection Guidelines

-Coaches interested in head coaching positions for U11, U12, U14, and U16 Division A teams may apply for consideration on the Division A Coach Application form (DivACoachApp) All current coaches will be notified by email, and info will be posted on our website.
+Coaches interested in head coaching positions for U11, U12, U14, and U16 Division A teams may apply for consideration on the Division A Coach Application form (see info under the Policies and Procedures tab).
+All current coaches will be notified by email, and info will be posted on our website.
 We also encourage coaches who don’t have children playing at that level to consider applying.
-From the applications submitted, a committee of KYSA Board members and the Division A Director will shortlist and interview where necessary, and may spend time observing potential coaches in game/practice situations.
+From the applications submitted, a committee will shortlist and interview where necessary, and may spend time observing potential coaches in game/practice situations.
 From that process, head coaches will be appointed for each team.
 Assistant coaches will be appointed after the team selection in the fall by the head coach, on approval of the KYSA Board.

 Timeline for Selection (all dates may be adjusted for specific age groups or circumstances)